 FAQs and Myth Busting

-Read our section SEN Support in Mainstream Schools for more information
+See our page about SEN Support in Mainstream Schools for more information.

 You can find out what schools offer by:

 - viewing their SEN information report